Graduates Memorial Building: Ground floor

 The ground floor houses its Debating Chamber, frequently used by The Phil, The Hist and The Theo, specifically designed for oratory purposes, with its two-floor high ceiling, carved balcony and Ionic pilasters.
-On the chamber's west wall is a bronze relief of George Ferdinand Shaw former Librarian of the Phil and Senior Fellow of the College.
+On the chamber's west wall is a bronze relief of George Ferdinand Shaw former Librarian of the Phil and Senior Fellow of the college.

 The conversation room of the University Philosophical Society is also on the ground floor, and provides its membership with a meeting area to sit, talk, and relax.
 Its conversation room also plays host to the society's paper reading sub-group, The Bram Stoker Club.

 Halfway between the ground floor and first floor is the Phil's council room, which has the only access to the debating chamber's balcony.

 Further up the stairs and facing onto Library Square is a large stained glass window depicting Epaminondas and Demosthenes, the greatest of all the Greek orators.
 It was dedicated to the memory of Marshall Porter, a university graduate killed in the Boer War.

 First floor

 On the first floor is the College Historical Society's conversation room, used to provide its members with a relaxed meeting place.
-The society also has its committee room on this floor, which has a higher ceiling and larger windows the one below.
+The society also has its committee room on this floor, which has a higher ceiling and larger windows than the one below.

 Trinity College tradition holds that the rooms of the society's founder Edmund Burke, were in House 28 of Rotten Row, Library square, and as such, part of the location upon which the building stands today.

 The Hist Conversation Room was used as a location in the film Educating Rita.